 NFL Season and Schedule 2021/22

 The NFL schedule for the 2021 season has already been released, and there are a ton of fantastic games on the slate.
 It kicks off with the defending Super Bowl champion Tampa Bay Buccaneers hosting the Dallas Cowboys on NBC's Thursday Night Football in what is sure to be one of the NFL bets of the week.
+You can check out the rest of the NFL week 2 odds and picks here, along with analysis for each matchup.

 This is the first season in NFL history with 17 regular-season games.
 The addition of an extra game week to the NFL schedule is great news for bettors, because it means another week of action where players are trying their hardest (unlike in preseason).